-- Local independent, small business and ACDBE tenants see direct leasing as their opportunity to run a business at the airport.
-They believe locally-owned businesses benefit the local economy. - Organized labor advocates a limitation on direct leasing so that no more than 10% of employees are employed by direct lease tenants. - Labor also believes that direct leasing dilutes the portability for employees to move from one unit to another by increasing the number of employers. - Prime concessionaires are concerned about placing limits on how many units one concessionaire can operate, i.e. breaking up units into too many or small packages and encouraged the Port to clarify if it wants multiple operators or a mix of offerings or concepts (regardless of operator). - Prime concessionaires emphasize that they can apply their knowledge of operating in an airport and resources as an advantage in the program. - ACDBE tenants desire the opportunity to become direct lessees with the Port due to a perceived lack of benefit (in terms of business support, purchasing, and operational support) from being a subtenant to a prime concessionaire. - Airlines suggest that the Port may want to consider hiring a fee manager or similar entity to manage its concession program, as has been done in other airports, in order to eliminate political pressures on business decision-making.
+Stakeholder Comment Themes Small business/ACDBE See direct leasing as their opportunity to run a business at the airport.
+They believe locally-owned businesses benefit the local economy.
+Desire the opportunity to become direct lessees with the Port due to a perceived lack of benefit (in terms of business support, purchasing, and operational support) from being a subtenant to a prime concessionaire.
+Labor Advocates a limitation on direct leasing so that no more than 10% of employees are employed by direct lease tenants.
+Believes that direct leasing dilutes the portability for employees to move from one unit to another by increasing the number of employers.
+Prime concessionaires Believe they can apply their knowledge of operating in an airport and resources as an advantage in the program.
+Concerned about placing limits on how many units one concessionaire can operate, i.e. breaking up units into too many or small packages and Encouraged the Port to clarify if it wants multiple operators or a mix of offerings or concepts (regardless of operator).
+Airlines Suggest that the Port may want to consider hiring a fee manager or similar entity to manage its concession program, as has been done in other airports, in order to eliminate political pressures on business decision-making.
 Some airlines may even want to operate concessions.

-Travelers (focus groups) seemed to indicate a preference for shopping with local businesses which they believe keeps their money in the local economy.
+Prospective tenants Feel strongly that they would always want to have a direct lease with the Port to maintain control over their business and their brand.
+Independent businesses with direct leases Feel it is important to retain control over their business decisions and would like direct leases with the Port.
+Travelers (focus groups) Indicate a preference for shopping with local businesses which they believe keeps their money in the local economy.

-Policy Question:
+Policy Question